mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ### Feature Documentation

-Feature documentation is generally written by the Product Manager and Technical Writer within a specific time-frame aligned with releases.
+Feature documentation is a collaborative effort between the Product Manager and Technical Writer within a specific timeframe aligned with releases.
 Community members are welcome to assist, if the time expectations are manageable.

 Feature request documentation is usually located in the [mattermost-server](https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+is%3Aissue+label%3ADocs%2FNeeded) repo and the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp/pulls?q=is%3Aopen+is%3Apr+label%3ADocs%2FNeeded) repo and are labelled as ``Docs/Needed``.
 As these are tied to a release \(and a deadline\) it’s best to only take on the work if you’re sure you can complete it on time.
 It’s understood that community members contribute in their available time, which is why this type of documentation isn’t usually the best option to take on.